 The remaining factors also indicate that Strike 3's requested discovery is proportional.
-It is difficult to ascertain the amount in controversy at this stage, but Strike 3 seeks statutory damages for each infringed work, plus attorneys' fees and costs.
+It is difficult to ascertain the amount in controversy at this stage, but Strike 3 seeks statutory damages for each infringed work plus attorneys' fees and costs.
 See Compl. at 9.
 In a similar case, Strike 3 sought the statutory minimum of \$750 per infringed work.
 See Strike 3 Holdings LLC v.
 Doe, No. 18-cv-1173-TSH, 2019 WL 1277561, 2 (N.D.
 Cal.
 Mar.
 20, 2019).
-If the same measure of damages is sought here, Strike 3 could recover up to \$42,750 (\$750 x 57), plus attorneys' fees and costs.
-The discovery appears to place a minimal burden and expense upon Verizon Fios, which need only search its records (presumably maintained electronically) to obtain the subscriber information.4
+If the same measure of damages is sought here, Strike 3 could recover up to \$23,250 (\$750 x 31), plus attorneys' fees and costs.
+The discovery appears to place a minimal burden and expense upon Verizon Fios, which need only search its records, which presumably are maintained electronically, to obtain the subscriber information.4

 In sum, the proportionality factors, when balanced and applied to the facts Strike 3 has alleged, counsel in favor of permitting Strike 3 to conduct expedited discovery to attempt to identify the subscriber of the IP address.
-Therefore, the proposed discovery satisfies Rule 26(b)(1).
+Therefore, the Court finds that the proposed discovery satisfies Rule 26(b)(1).

 II.
-Although Strike 3 Has Not Demonstrated That a Protective Order Is Warranted, Temporary Restrictions on Disclosure Are Appropriate to Protect the Subscriber's Right to Seek Confidentiality
+Although Strike 3 Has Not Demonstrated That a Protective Order Is Warranted, Temporary Restrictions On Disclosure Are Appropriate to Protect the Subscriber's Right To Seek Confidentiality

 Strike 3 "encourages" the Court to issue a protective order establishing procedural safeguards, such as allowing Defendant to proceed anonymously.
-See Pl.'s Mem. at 9.
+See Pl's Mem. at 9.
 Courts in this District have issued protective orders in cases very similar to this one.
 See Strike 3 Holdings, LLC v.
 Doe, No. 17-cv-2347 (TJK), 2018 WL 385418, at 2 (D.D.C.
 2018).
 There may be grounds to shield the identity of the Defendant from public disclosure.
 Strike 3 seeks discovery related to a potentially sensitive topic-the alleged illegal downloading and distribution of adult films.
 And while Strike 3 was able to identify the IP address associated with those downloads and trace it to the District of Columbia, it is theoretically possible that the targeted subscriber is not the infringer.
 See Media Prods., Inc. v.
-Does 1-26, No. 12-cv-3719 (HB), 2012 WL 2190613, at 1 (S.D.N.Y.
-June 12, 2012) (discussing risks that the infringer could be "a third party who had access to the internet connection, such as a son or daughter, houseguest, neighbor, or customer of a business offering an internet connection," and discussing the risks that defendants might be falsely identified).
-However, it is equally and arguably more plausible that the Defendant is the infringer, and defendants charged with salacious conduct are not automatically permitted to remain anonymous.
-Indeed, the default presumption in federal courts is that judicial records and proceedings will be publicly accessible, and parties may only proceed anonymously if the court determines that the party's privacy interests "outweigh the public's presumptive and substantial interest in knowing the details of judicial litigation."
-John Doe Co. v.
-Consumer Financial Protection Bureau, 321 F.R.D.
-31, 33 (D.D.C.
-2017).
-Given the limited information available at this stage of the litigation, it is premature to enter a protective order allowing the Defendant, once identified, to remain anonymous.
-Accordingly, the Court denies without prejudice Strike 3's request for a protective order.
+Does 1-26, No. 12-cv-3719

-4 Because proportionality is being analyzed to determine whether to allow expedited discovery, the Court's analysis is necessarily limited to the information presented by Strike 3.
+4 Because proportionality is being analyzed here to determine whether to allow expedited discovery, the Court's analysis is necessarily limited to the information presented by Strike 3.
 Verizon Fios may produce evidence in a motion to quash that would fundamentally alter the proportionality analysis, and this opinion should not be read as foreclosing that possibility.